GadgetAngel/MAX31865-SKR-V1-3-GUIDE/README.md

      A. Software SPI (where the MCU performs the handshake in software)
      B. Hardware SPI (where the MCU performs the handshake with hardware interrupts).

-10. If you want to use the **Hardware SPI** for Adafruit MAX31865, then you have to know which SPI bus on the MCU board is the **default hardware SPI bus** (SPI Bus 1 or SPI Bus 2) due to the fact that the Adafruit MAX31865 Library will default to this bus (Adafruit MAX31865 library does not expose the bus number, so it just defaults).
+10. If you want to use the **Hardware SPI** for Adafruit MAX31865, then you have to know which SPI bus on the MCU board is the **default hardware SPI bus** (SPI Bus 0 or SPI Bus 1 or SPI Bus 2) due to the fact that the Adafruit MAX31865 Library will default to this bus (Adafruit MAX31865 library does not expose the bus number, so it just defaults).
 ---

 11A.
 How to determine the **default hardware SPI bus for a the SKR boards**: